decatur/ansatz27/README.md

 | { "foo": [1] } | struct('foo', 1) | { "foo": 1 } |

-JSON Schema is itself defined in JSON and can be parsed into a MATLAB structure.
+JSON Schema is itself defined in JSON and can be parsed into a MATLAB object.

 # Usage